PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 Once you've chosen an analytics platform, you're ready to start finding your pirate metrics and building a dashboard to track them.

-Let's take a look at some examples, starting at the top.
+Let's take a look at some pirate metrics examples, starting at the top.

 ### 1. Acquisition